 - (b) A pre-incorporation contract is a contract which promoters enter into, naming the company as a party, prior to the date of the certificate incorporation and hence prior to its existence as a separate legal person.
 However, in law, the company cannot enter into a binding contract until it has come into existence through incorporation.
-The legal consequences of this situation are that: - the company, when formed, is not bound by the contract even if it has taken some benefit under the contract.

-- the company cannot ratify or adopt the contract even if it wishes to after it has become incorporated. - The person who purportedly contracted on behalf of a company in respect of pre-incorporation contract is treated as if he had contracted on his own behalf.
+The legal consequences of this situation are that: - the company, when formed, is not bound by the contract even if it has taken some benefit under the contract. - The person who purportedly contracted on behalf of a company in respect of a pre-incorporation contract is treated as if he had contracted on his own behalf.